-Technicians, and other DIY automotive enthusiasts, will often try to use throttle body cleaner, carburettor cleaner, or even brake-part cleaner to clean the engine’s MAF sensor.
-These cleaners are often far too aggressive for this application and run the risk of warping or damaging sensitive components – including the plastic housing that surrounds the MAF sensor.
+Technicians and other DIY automotive enthusiasts will often try to use throttle body cleaner, carburettor cleaner, or even brake-part cleaner to clean the engine’s MAF sensor.
+These cleaners are often far too aggressive for this application and risk warping or damaging sensitive components – including the plastic housing surrounding the MAF sensor.

-CRC’s Mass Air Flow Sensor Cleaner is specifically developed to clean MAF sensors without damaging or degrading plastic, painted surfaces or sensitive components.
+CRC’s Air Sensor Clean Pro is specifically developed to clean MAF sensors without damaging or degrading plastic, painted surfaces or sensitive components.

-- Use CRC’s Mass Air Flow Sensor Cleaner with the engine off
+- Use CRC’s Air Sensor Clean Pro with the engine off.

 - Remove the vehicle’s air filter to gain access to the MAF sensor (usually located between the air box and the throttle body)